Vitamin K-2 Food Sources - Questions & Answers - Page 31

 Popular questions about Vitamin K-2

-How much vitamin K are in eggs?
+How much vitamin K is in tuna?

 An egg contains approximately 0.014 milligrams of Vitamin K per large egg.